jianyu-li/yet-another-media-player/README.md

 > Choose when the card goes idle and how entity chips behave.

 - **Idle Timeout**: Time in milliseconds before the card enters idle mode.
 Set to 0 to disable idle behavior.
+- **Dim Chips on Idle**: When enabled, entity and action chips will dim when the media player is idle.
 - **Show Chip Row**: "Auto" hides the chip row when only one entity is configured.
 "In Menu" moves the chips into the menu overlay.

 ## Interactions & Search
 > Fine-tune how entities are pinned and how many results show at once.

 - **Hold to Pin**: Long press on entity chips instead of short press to pin them, preventing auto-switching during playback.
+- **Pin Search Headers**: Enable this to pin the header of search and grouping sheets.
+This keeps the "Back" and "Close" buttons always accessible while you scroll through long lists of results or players.
 - **Disable Search Autofocus**: Keep the search box from stealing focus so on-screen keyboards stay hidden.
 - **Keep Filters on Search**: Enable this to search within the current active filter (Favorites, Recently Played, etc) instead of clearing it.